determined-ai/determined/docs/get-started/architecture/introduction.rst

 Priority Scheduling with Preemption
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This extension to the Kubernetes scheduler has been deprecated and removed as of version 0.36.0.
+This extension to the Kubernetes scheduler was deprecated and removed as of version 0.36.0.

 .. _concept-trial: